Zhăo Péngyou (找朋友)

 If is not possible to change your own trump suit.
 If you expose, for example, a 2 to make diamonds trumps, and later pick up two 2's and decide you would rather have clubs as trumps, you cannot override your own choice by exposing the 2's.

 The trump suit can be set or changed at any time during the deal.
 You are not obliged to expose a card just because you can.
-You might occasionally wish to avoid exposing a card if you were very weak in that suit and did not want to make it trumps.
-You might wait to collect more cards to decide whether you want that suit as trumps, or in the hope of getting another card of your rank in a different suit, but you take the risk that another player may make trumps meanwhile.
+You might occasionally wish to avoid exposing a card if you were very weak in that suit and do not want to make it trumps.
+You might wait to collect more cards to decide whether it is worthwhile to make that suit trumps, or in the hope of getting another card of your rank in a different suit.
+By waiting you take the risk that another player may make trumps meanwhile.
 However, if another player tries to change your trump suit, you must respond immediately if you wish to defend it with an equal number of cards.
-Otherwise one more card is needed to change it again.
+If you do not respond immediately, an additional card is needed to change the suit again.

 Although there is no actual dealer, someone has to begin by taking the first card, and there is a slight advantage in this, as the starter has the best chance of choosing trumps.